-If you would like to be informed about future events, please contact us.
+If you would like to be informed about future events please contact us.

 The West Yorkshire R&D Team feed into various newsletters, including those received directly by commissioners and health professionals.
 Please contact us if you would like to contribute information to these newsletters, for example if you need to: raise awareness of a research related event or training opportunity; increase awareness of and recruitment to a research study; disseminate results and learning from research; or generally raise awareness about research related activity.
-To disseminate information this way in the area please contact Gemma to discuss.
+To disseminate information this way in the area please contact us to discuss.

 The West Yorkshire R&D Team can publish or link to articles in our repository.